holdedhub/devops-challenge/1_infrastructure/README.md

 ```
 By default, credentials are written to `~/.kube/config`.
 You can provide an alternate path by setting the `KUBECONFIG` environment variable.

-Verify that you can connect to your GKE cluster and see the nodes
+Verify that you can connect to your GKE cluster and see some node details
 ```
-kubectl get nodes
+kubectl get nodes -o wide
 ```

 ## Clean up the resources